 - Carhartt.
 This clothing retailer is known for its durable casual clothing.
 First responders, nurses, and military members can all get a 25% discount at Carhartt by registering through ID.me.

 - Clarks.
 This shoe seller offers variable discounts for police, firefighters, EMTs, military members, airline employees, and teachers.
 To see how much the available discount is on a given product, simply select your profession at checkout on ClarksUSA.com.
-In addition to this offer, all medical professionals can get 50% off one pair of shoes for a limited time by selecting either “Nurse” or “Medical professional” at checkout.
 The site directs you to ID.me to verify your identity before giving you the discount.

 - Columbia.
 First responders, military members, and teachers can get a discount of 10% off outdoor gear and apparel from Columbia by registering at ID.me.
 Additionally, first responders who work in outdoor fields, such as search and rescue professionals, can get a discount by registering for the Columbia Professional Purchase Program.